radiantlogic-v8/documentation-new/documentation/tuning/log-settings.md

 To exclude attributes in changelog searches:

-1. In the New Control Panel, navigate to Manage > Directory Browser.
+1. In the Control Panel, navigate to Manage > Directory Browser.

 2. Expand cn=config and ou=groups.